 Who drove the car?
 What was the car mainly used for?
 Cars used for delivery services or long commutes accrue more wear and tear.
 Younger drivers may be harder on vehicles than older drivers.

 Are there any maintenance records that you can inspect?
 Any recalls?
-Maintenance records show how well the seller took care of the vehicle you’re considering as your next ride.
+Maintenance records show how well the seller took care of the vehicle you’re considering for your next ride.
 You can see how often the seller changed the oil, replaced filters, rotated the tires, and took the vehicle in for a tune-up.
 Note that maintenance records could expose issues that the seller isn’t sharing.
 For example, if you see frequent brake repairs, the vehicle may have a problem.

 Is there any warranty remaining on the vehicle?
 Have previous owners made any modifications?
 Some modifications could void any remaining warranty coverage, and an improper installation could cost more to fix down the road.